laurenchamps/weather-app/README.md

 # Weather app
-Project for The Odin Project - first release.
+For The Odin Project.

+First release

 To be added:
 - Enable location search